Braniff International Airways: Remaking the jet fleet

-In 1970 Braniff accepted delivery of the 100th Boeing 747 built – a 747-127, N601BN – and began flights from Dallas to Honolulu, Hawaii, on January 15, 1971.
-This plane, dubbed "747 Braniff Place" and "The Most Exclusive Address In The Sky", was Braniff's flagship, and it flew an unprecedented 15 hours per day with a 99 percent dispatch reliability rate over the Transpacific long route.
-In 1978 N601BN flew the first flight from Dallas/Fort Worth to London.
-The Braniff 747 livery of bright orange led to the aircraft being nicknamed "The Great Pumpkin".
-The popularity of "The Great Pumpkin" led to extensive publicity, and even the licensing of a scale model by the Airfix model company.
+In 1970, Braniff accepted delivery of the 100th Boeing 747 built – a 747-127, N601BN – and began flights from Dallas to Honolulu, Hawaii, on January 15, 1971.
+This plane, dubbed "747 Braniff Place" and "the Most Exclusive Address in the Sky", was Braniff's flagship, and it flew an unprecedented 15 hours per day with a 99% dispatch reliability rate over the Transpacific long route.
+In 1978, N601BN flew the first flight from Dallas/Fort Worth to London.
+The Braniff 747 livery of bright orange led to the aircraft being nicknamed "the Great Pumpkin".
+The popularity of "the Great Pumpkin" led to extensive publicity, and even the licensing of a scale model by the Airfix model company.

 The Boeing 727 became the backbone of the Braniff fleet.
-The trijet was the key aircraft in the 1971 Fleet Standardization Plan that called for three aircraft types: the Boeing 727 primarily operated on domestic services, the Boeing 747 for Hawaii, and the Douglas DC-8 for South America.
+The trijet was the key aircraft in the 1971 Fleet Standardization Plan that called for three aircraft types; the Boeing 727 primarily operated on domestic services, the Boeing 747 for Hawaii, and the Douglas DC-8 for South America.
 This plan would lower operating costs.
 When Lawrence took office in May 1965, Braniff operated 13 different aircraft types.
 Braniff eventually ordered several variants of the 727 including the "quick change" cargo/passenger combi aircraft variant, the stretched 727-200, and later the 727-200 Advanced.
 Lawrence also increased utilization of the fleet.

-In 1969 the Lockheed L-188 Electras were retired, making Braniff an all pure jet airline.
-By the mid-1970s Braniff's fleet of 727s showed the efficiencies that a single type of aircraft could produce.
-The company's maintenance costs on the 727s were lower than the dual pilot DC-9.
-In 1975 Braniff had one 747, 11 DC-8s, and 70 727s.
-The Douglas DC-8s were aging, and there was speculation whether new Boeing 757s, Boeing 767s or Airbus A300s would replace the long range DC-8-62s (which flew Braniff's South American routes including nonstops from Los Angeles and New York City to Bogotá, Colombia and Lima, Peru as well as nonstops from Miami and New York City to Buenos Aires) with McDonnell Douglas MD-80s possibly being introduced on shorter routes.
-In 1978 Braniff announced it had chosen the Boeing 757 and 767 to replace the DC-8s over its Latin America Division routes, but the airline never operated the 757, 767, A300 or MD-80.
+In 1969, the Lockheed L-188 Electras were retired, making Braniff an all-pure-jet airline.
+By the mid-1970s, Braniff's fleet of 727s showed the efficiencies that a single type of aircraft could produce.
+The company's maintenance costs on the 727s were lower than the dual-pilot DC-9.
+In 1975, Braniff had one 747, 11 DC-8s, and 70 727s.
+The Douglas DC-8s were aging, and speculation arose whether new Boeing 757s, Boeing 767s, or Airbus A300s would replace the long-range DC-8-62s (which flew Braniff's South American routes including nonstops from Los Angeles and New York City to Bogotá, Colombia and Lima, Peru as well as nonstops from Miami and New York City to Buenos Aires) with McDonnell Douglas MD-80s possibly being introduced on shorter routes.
+In 1978, Braniff announced it had chosen the Boeing 757 and 767 to replace the DC-8s over its Latin America Division routes, but the airline never operated the 757, 767, A300, or MD-80.